Home Appraisals: A Primer

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Landmark Appraisals & Reviews, Inc., we are experts when it comes to knowing the value of particular items in Gainesville and Alachua County neighborhoods.
 The sales comparison approach to value is most often given the most weight when an appraisal is for a home exchange.

 A third method of valuing real estate is sometimes used when a neighborhood has a measurable number of renter occupied properties.
 In this situation, the amount of income the real estate produces is taken into consideration along with income produced by nearby properties to determine the current value.

 Arriving at a Value Conclusion

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the most accurate indication of what a house is worth, it may not be the price at which the property closes.
-Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Landmark Appraisals & Reviews, Inc. will guarantee you get the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+Note: While this amount is probably the most reliable indication of what a house is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+The bottom line is, an appraiser from Landmark Appraisals & Reviews, Inc. will guarantee you discover the most accurate property value, so you can make the most informed real estate decisions.